ITS Student Helpdesk

 Web 2.0 Policies

 General use of Web 2.0 tools including blogs and wikis is addressed by the Computer Usage Policy.
-The following amendment addresses issues related to these tools.
+The Web 2.0 amendment at the bottom of this page addresses policies specific to these applications.

 - Virus/Spyware Protection